MilkJug1/A-Pathfinding/README.md

 # A* PathFinding
-This project is built in C++ and uses GL and the X server to help display since this was built on linux.
+This project is built in C++ and uses SFML to create the display and handle the other display stuff

-Project is built using OpenGL and FreeGlut/Glut
+Project is built using SFML

 To compile do
 ```sh